 If we consider VR to be the vehicle through which your audience can see 3D models and 360° content, all the marketing benefits of each of these tactics (described above) apply here as well.
 The concept adds realism and visual intrigue while creating immersive, interactive environments.

-The vehicle itself, though, has unique benefits that deserve to be discussed in their own right.
+The vehicle itself, though, has unique benefits that deserve a discussion in their own right.
 You will be most familiar with VR through VR goggles, which take the cues given by a 2D screen and turn them into 3D scenarios that more closely approximate real life.
 360° Content is still flat when you view it on a computer or phone screen.
 But once you view it through the lens of VR goggles, that scenery and environment come to life.

 Having discussed the nuances and differences between these three buzz terms, it’s time to get to the heart of the matter: which one should you leverage for your business?